Communicative Disorders and Deaf Education Online: 2nd BS

 Audiologists evaluate and manage individuals who are suspected or have been identified as having differences associated with hearing.
 Audiologists conduct testing to help identify hearing loss, select and fit hearing aids, program cochlear implants, and provide aural rehabilitation.

 Students receive a second BS by completing all required courses in the program.
-To receive a second BA, students must also gain proficiency in one or more foreign languages.

 This degree is designed for students who already have a bachelor’s degree in another field but need the prerequisite coursework to be considered for admission into graduate programs in speech language pathology or audiology.
 With graduate degrees in these fields, students are eligible to work in the following areas: